-The team aims to develop the Froebelian occupation of gardening to set up a sustainable gardening eco-schools project
+Developing the Froebelian occupation of gardening to set up a sustainable gardening eco-schools project.

-The teachers at the school requested the project to have this focus because they wanted a more connected way to care for the school garden that was in line with Froebelian principles.
-Teachers at the school felt that they didn’t have the knowledge or expertise to feel confident to support children in growing successfully and understanding the growing process of the plants in the school garden.
+The teachers at Annan School "wanted a more connected way to care for the school garden that was in line with Froebelian principles".
+Teachers at the school felt that they didn’t have the knowledge or expertise to feel confident to support children in growing successfully and understanding the growing process of the plants in their school garden.

 Annan school has an excellent record of engaging with nature in the forest through their forest school programme which they have shared with other settings and aim to become a centre of excellence for gardening and ecology in the early years.

-With this project the team plans to involve the local community in the project drawing upon their expertise, creating a herb garden, a growing space in a geodesic dome, and drawing in parents and community experts to share their expertise in growing organic vegetables and cooking with them as well as growing for sustainability.
+With this project the team involved the local community in the project drawing upon their expertise, creating a herb garden, a growing space in a geodesic dome, and drawing in parents and community experts to share their expertise in growing organic vegetables and cooking with them as well as growing for sustainability